 - Find ways to relax and de-stress.
 Whether it’s meditating, practicing mindfulness, going for a walk or hike (remember to practice social distancing), or getting lost in a good novel, set some time aside to relax and recharge.

 - Be a listening ear.
 Some students don’t have an adult at home who they feel they can turn to in times of need.
-Encourage students to talk to you about their feelings and help them work through any concerns they may have.
+Encourage students to talk to you about their feelings and help them work through any stress or anxiety they may have.
 Keep the communication going through email, online chat, text message, virtual meeting spaces, or an old-fashioned phone call.

-It is only natural to feel anxious right now, but the social-emotional skills you’ve been fostering in your students and yourself will help to carry you through this unprecedented time.
-We at Aperture Education wish to thank all the educators who are working so hard to continue to support students and families during school closures.
-Our thoughts are with you.
+These past couple of years have been challenging, to say the least.
+But fostering social and emotional skills in your students and yourself will help to carry you through tough times.
+We at Aperture Education wish to thank all the educators who are working so hard to support students and families!